OaryanO/E-KYC/readme.md

 ## Author

-This project is authored by Abhishek Singh, a final year B.Tech CSE undergraduate at IIIT Bhagalpur.
-You can reach me at abhishekrathore1806@gmail.com.
+This project is authored by Aryan Singh, a final year B.Tech CSE undergraduate at IIIT Bhagalpur.
+You can reach me at aryaning19@gmail.com.

 ## Contributing